 - Copies of previous visas and past passports (if any) along with the valid current one as stated above.

 - A personal cover letter indicating your travel reasons and itinerary.

 - Arrange for your travel/health/accident insurance.
 Should be at least 30,000 Euros (or 2,207,009 Russian Rubles).
-The policy details such as name, validity, numbers should be given and should cover the traveler’s emergencies and repatriation o Russia.
+The policy details such as name, validity, and numbers should be given and should cover the traveler’s emergencies and repatriation o Russia.

-- Flight reservation/ dummy plane ticket clearly showing the flight dates, numbers and times of departure from Russia and exit from the destination.
+- Flight reservation/ dummy plane ticket clearly showing the flight dates, numbers, and times of departure from Russia and exit from the destination.

 - Provide proof of foreign exchange purchased.